Carl H. June: Research

 June has been a pioneer in the field of immunotherapy, most widely known for the development of T-cell therapy for cancer.
 In the 1980s, his lab supported research for the CD28 molecule as the major control switch for T cells.
 A few years later, tested the ability to culture genetically modified CAR-Ts in humans, discovering the cells could engraft and persist in patients with HIV/AIDS for years.
-His work led to the development and commercialization of tisagenlecleucel, the first FDA-approved gene therapy.
+His work led to the development and commercialization of tisagenlecleucel, the first FDA-approved cell therapy.